vkrishna6/vchigurupati_reference1/README.md

 # 📦 vchigurupati_reference: JMeter Docker Image

-This repository provides a custom Docker image built on **Red Hat UBI 9** with **Apache JMeter 5.6** pre-installed.
-It's designed for learning and reference purposes, showcasing key Dockerfile instructions and image lifecycle commands.
+This repository provides a custom Docker image built on **Red Hat UBI 9** with **Apache JMeter 5.6** application pre-installed.
+I created this for learning and reference purposes, showcasing key Dockerfile instructions and image lifecycle commands.

 ---